-Working at Oxfam is so much more than just a job.
-As an Oxfam employee, you will join a team of professionals that is part of the international confederation of 18 organizations networked together in 94 countries.
+Working at Oxfam is so much more than just by Advertise"> a job.
+As an Oxfam by Advertise"> employee, you will join a team of professionals that is part of the international confederation of 18 organizations networked together in 94 countries.
 As part of a global movement for change, we are working together to end world poverty and injustice.

 We work with thousands of partners in countries around the world, and employ staff in a wide variety of posts.
 We work through others and seek to influence the powerful to ensure that poor people can improve their lives and livelihoods and have a say in decisions that affect them.